Resources for Research Students

 Information Theory, Inference, and Learning Algorithms by David MacKay (RIP).
 A very readable and engaging textbook.
 Covers a wide range of topics apart from Bayes.
 And there's a free, legal online PDF file of it!

 Nested Sampling is my favourite Bayesian computation algorithm.
-I like to use it in combination with the Metropolis algorithm.
+I like to use it in combination with the Metropolis algorithm because of the simplicity.
 My book chapter Bayesian inference and computation: A beginner's guide has a fairly gentle introduction.
-The corresponding Python code is available here, as is a recent translation into R.
+The corresponding Python code is available here.
+An R implementation that I use for teaching is available here.

 The original Nested Sampling paper, by John Skilling, is very useful, but isn't easy to read.
 There are a few different versions floating around, but I usually use the one published in the Bayesian Analysis journal.
 Here it is.